Thursday, January 19, 2023

 Friend: They were just some guys who wandered in off the street.

 Me: Number 1, we are in LA.
 Guys don’t wander in off the street.
-They probably valet parked.
+They probably valet-parked.
 Number 2, we just paid $60 each for a snack.
 We didn’t even have a meal.
 I don’t think they are just some guys.

 She still didn’t believe me.
 She never would.
 Not that the topic came up very often.
 Until Entourage came on HBO when I brought it up again.